 Let’s look at some alternatives and competitors of Survicate…

 Mopinion is an all-in-one feedback analytics software that collects and analyses online customer feedback on both website and mobile (via a mobile SDK).
 Users can build, design and configure feedback forms however they wish, using Mopinion’s easy-to-use interface.
 Once your forms are built, you can target certain audiences with feedback forms and discover why they aren’t converting – using advanced triggers based on digital visitor behaviour.
+This can be done with the same form in multiple different languages thanks to their translation feature.
 Upon collection, all of your feedback can be visualised in a customisable dashboard where you can carry out an advanced analysis.
 Additionally, digital teams can share and take action on these feedback items in a timely manner with the help of smart alerts.

 You’re probably all familiar with this one.
 That’s because SurveyMonkey is used by millions of businesses all over the world.
 The tool itself offers around 15 different types of survey questions (including multiple choice, open comments and Likert scales) that you can add to your one-off surveys.
 While the tool is perfect for these types of surveys, this also means that it’s less suitable for measuring overall satisfaction or re-surveying customers again after a certain period of time.
 Your call…